Jim Caviezel

-James Patrick Caviezel Jr. (/kəˈviːzəl/ kə-VEE-zəl; born September 26, 1968) is an American actor.
-He played Jesus in The Passion of the Christ (2004), Tim Ballard in Sound of Freedom (2023), and starred as John Reese on the CBS series Person of Interest (2011–2016).
+James Patrick Caviezel Jr. (/kəˈviːzəl/; born September 26, 1968) is an American actor.
+He played Jesus in The Passion of the Christ (2004) and Tim Ballard in Sound of Freedom (2023), and starred as John Reese on the CBS series Person of Interest (2011–2016).
 He also played Slov in G.I.
 Jane (1997), Private Witt in The Thin Red Line (1998), Detective John Sullivan in Frequency (2000), Catch in Angel Eyes (2001), and Edmond Dantès in The Count of Monte Cristo (2002).

 Early life

 Caviezel was born in Mount Vernon, Washington, the son of Margaret (née Lavery), a homemaker and former stage actress, and James Caviezel, a chiropractor.
 He has a younger brother, Timothy, and three sisters, Ann, Amy, and Erin.
-He was raised in a tight-knit Catholic family in Conway, Washington.
+He was raised in a Roman Catholic family in Conway, Washington.
 His surname is Romansh.
-His father is of Swiss and Slovak descent, while his mother is Irish.
+His father is of Swiss Romansh and Slovak descent, while his mother is Irish American.

 Caviezel played basketball in high school and at Bellevue College.
 He had aspirations of playing professionally, but suffered a foot injury in his second year.
-He said in a 2014 interview, "I would not have been able to play in the NBA.
-I would have been one of those bubble players that was a very good player.
-I played against some great NBA players.
-But there was a guy in our area named John Stockton.
-I had to go head to head with him a couple of times at Gonzaga when we were playing.
-That guy depressed me.
-I realized that I probably had to find another career, and thank God it was acting."
-In another interview, Caviezel, who graduated from high school in 1987 and is six years younger than Stockton who played at Gonzaga from 1980 to 1984, states that this was during scrimmages and not during regular season play.
+Caviezel later transferred to the University of Washington, but left before graduating to pursue his acting career.